nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 2. Should be able to hold up to 1000 students without a noticeable sluggishness in performance for typical usage.
 3. A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.

-- Business/domain rules: Students cannot have duplicate names.
+- Business/domain rules: Students cannot have the same Student Identifiers.
 If a tutor has 2 or more students with the same name (e.g: Nicholas Tan and Nicholas Tan), the tutor must add an additional word to the name to differentiate the students (e.g: Nicholas Tan RJC and Nicholas Tan HCI).
 - Constraints: The system must be backward compatible with data produced by earlier versions of the system, The total project cost should be $0, The project is offered as a free service, TAs are only allowed to store up to 5 GB of data
 - Technical requirements: The system should work on both 32-bit and 64-bit environment, The system should be compatible with Windows, macOS and Linux operating systems.
 - Performance requirements: The system should respond to user inputs within five seconds, The system should be able to handle a large number of students, classes, and assignments without degradation in performance, Data retrieval should not take longer than 2 seconds.